Otto Graham

 Otto Everett Graham Jr. (December 6, 1921 – December 17, 2003) was an American professional football player who was a quarterback for the Cleveland Browns in the All-America Football Conference (AAFC) and National Football League (NFL) for 10 seasons.
-Graham is regarded by critics as one of the most dominant players of his era, having taken the Browns to league championship games every year between 1946 and 1955, making ten championship appearances, and winning seven of them.
+Graham is regarded by critics as one of the most dominant players of his era and one of the greatest quarterbacks of all time, having taken the Browns to league championship games every year between 1946 and 1955, making ten championship appearances, and winning seven of them.
 With Graham at quarterback, the Browns posted a record of 105 wins, 17 losses, and 4 ties, including a 9–3 win–loss record in the AAFC and NFL playoffs.
+He was named Most Valuable Player seven times in his career.
 He holds the NFL record for career average yards gained per pass attempt, with 8.63.
 He also holds the record for the highest career winning percentage for an NFL starting quarterback, at 81.0%.
 Long-time New York Yankees owner George Steinbrenner, a friend of Graham's, once called him "as great of a quarterback as there ever was."

 Graham grew up in Waukegan, Illinois, the son of music teachers.
 He entered Northwestern University in 1940 on a basketball scholarship, but football soon became his main sport.
 After a brief stint in the military at the end of World War II, Graham played for the Rochester Royals of the National Basketball League (NBL), winning the 1945–46 championship.
 Paul Brown, Cleveland's coach, signed Graham to play for the Browns, where he thrived.
 Graham's 1946 NBL and AAFC titles made him the first of only two people to have won championships in two of the four major North American sports (the second was Gene Conley).

 After he retired from playing football in 1955, Graham coached college teams in the College All-Star Game and became head football coach for the Coast Guard Bears at the United States Coast Guard Academy.
 After seven years there, he was hired as head coach of the Washington Redskins in 1966.
 Following three unsuccessful years with them, he resigned and returned to the Coast Guard Academy, where he served as athletic director until his retirement in 1984.
 He was elected to the Pro Football Hall of Fame in 1965.

-Early life and college career
+Early life

+Born into a family of four boys in Waukegan, Illinois, Graham set a first state record at birth weighing 14 lb 12 oz.
+Graham's first interest growing up was music; both parents were music teachers.
+Encouraged by his parents—his father having taught famous comedian Jack Benny— he took up several instruments: the piano, violin, cornet and French horn.